 Length: 38 pages

-This bill was introduced on December 18, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 18, 2015, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 — Sen. Shelley Capito [R-WV] (Co-sponsor) on Jan 20, 2016